Best places to travel to in January 2020

 The nation that brought us geishas, sumo wrestlers, ninjas and Harajuku girls also brings us some of the best snowfields within reach.
 When the Aussie snow season seems too far away, Hokkaido has the answer.
 Sure, January's peak season but isn't the chance to snowboard or ski quality fresh powder worth it?

-- Top January events: Chitose and Lake Shikotsu Hyoto Festival, Tsurui Village Crane Party and Abashiri drift ice sightseeing.
+- Top January events: Chitose and Lake Shikotsu Hyoto Festival and Abashiri drift ice sightseeing.

 - Best for: Skiing and snowboarding, escaping the summer, history, culture.